-Producer and score composer for stage and film, Harold Wheeler, was born William Harold Wheeler, Jr., on July 14, 1943, in St. Louis, Missouri.
-Wheeler’s parents, William Harold Wheeler, Sr., and Roxetta McGee Wheeler, raised their child prodigy son in a three-room home.
-At Antioch Baptist Church, where the members included Chuck Berry and Ike and Tina Turner, Wheeler played the piano for Sunday school at age five.
+Producer and composer Harold Wheeler was born William Harold Wheeler, Jr. on July 14, 1943 in St. Louis, Missouri to Roxetta McGee and William Harold Wheeler, Sr. At Antioch Baptist Church, where the members included Chuck Berry and Ike and Tina Turner, Wheeler played the piano for Sunday school at age five.
 Wheeler attended Turner Branch Elementary School and graduated from Sumner High School in 1960.
-At Howard University, Wheeler met Roberta Flack, Stokeley Carmichael, Charles Johnson, Donny Hathaway, and his future wife, Hattie Winston.
-Graduating from Howard University in 1964, Wheeler earned his Master of Music degree from Manhattan School of Music in 1968.
+He then attended Howard University, where he earned his B.A. degree in 1964.
+Wheeler earned his M.A. degree in music from Manhattan School of Music in 1968.